robbiew/fetch16c/README.md

        |--- packName

 ```

+REQUIRED FOR UN-ARCHIVING!
+(install via apt, homebrew, etc.)
+.zip files require unzip to be installed.
-Support .zip archives internally, .lzh requires lhasa to be installed.
+.lzh files require lhasa to be installed.

 usage: